 Observed differences between groups are telling but, with the exception of \posscite{williams2015network} work on homophily, these studies do not explicitly address the formation of echo chambers.
 Drawing on the elite-led polarisation literature \citep{birch2020political}, we propose that communities resembling echo chambers form when tweets (more generally content) from core members of the group spread to the periphery.
 This kind of spreading mechanism, coupled with homophily in the sharing network, which reduces cross-group ties, should result in the kind of echo chamber structure that has been observed in climate discussions.
 The implication here is that without the spread of viral tweets from the core, the echo chambers will dissipate, making the study of what gets shared an important area of climate polarisation research.

-Previous work in this area, beyond climate discussions, has shown that in online social networks, the spreading of content is strictly connected to the characteristics of the content itself \citep{guerini2011exploring,jenders2013analyzing}, including types of content \citep{nagarajan2010qualitative}, URLs, hashtags \citep{suh2010want}, and emotions \citep{berger2012makes, hansen2011good, stieglitz2013emotions}.
-Specifically, the textual features of content largely predicted its spreading on Digg \citep[a news based internet sharing platform,][]{guerini2011exploring}, and the type of a tweet (e.g. calling for action, information sharing) played a vital role in shaping its retweet network on Twitter \citep{nagarajan2010qualitative}.
-Meanwhile, URLs and hashtags were shown to be the most important content features correlated with retweetability on Twitter \citep{suh2010want}.
-Hashtags have been identified as a way individuals engage with a broader imagined community on social media platforms \citep{hanteer2019innovative}.
-Various emotions (i.e. positive/negative sentiments, and more specifically awe, anger, anxiety) in the content were shown to be positively predicting the sharing behavior of users on both New York Times \citep{berger2012makes} and Twitter \citep{hansen2011good, stieglitz2013emotions}.
-Other than the content features, author features including account age, follower count and followee count were also shown to affect how likely content is shared on Twitter \citep{suh2010want,jenders2013analyzing}, and the structure of the underlying social network was also shown to influence the diffusion of information thereon \citep{weng2013virality}.
+Previous work in this area, beyond climate discussions, has shown that in online social networks, the spreading of content is strictly connected to the characteristics of the content itself \citep{guerini2011exploring, jenders2013analyzing}, including types of content \citep{nagarajan2010qualitative}, URLs, hashtags \citep{suh2010want}, and emotions \citep{berger2012makes, hansen2011good, stieglitz2013emotions}.
+Specifically, the textual features of content largely predict its spreading on Digg \citep[a news based internet sharing platform,][]{guerini2011exploring}, and the type of a tweet (e.g. calling for action, information sharing) plays a vital role in shaping its retweet network on Twitter \citep{nagarajan2010qualitative}.
+Meanwhile, others find URLs and hashtags to be the most important content features correlated with retweetability on Twitter \citep{suh2010want}.
+Hashtags have also been identified as a way individuals engage with a broader imagined community on social media platforms \citep{hanteer2019innovative}.
+Various emotions (i.e. positive/negative sentiments, and more specifically awe, anger, anxiety) in the content also positively predict sharing behavior of users on both New York Times \citep{berger2012makes} and Twitter \citep{hansen2011good, stieglitz2013emotions}.
+Other than the content features, author features including account age, follower count, and followee count also affect how likely content is shared on Twitter \citep{jenders2013analyzing, suh2010want}.
+Finally, information diffusion on social networks is influenced by their underlying network structures \citep{weng2013virality}.